dunglas/mercure/spec/mercure.md

 to the subscriber.

 The reserved value `earliest` can be used to hint the hub to send all updates it has for the subscribed topics.
-According to its own policy, the hub **MAY** or **MAY NOT** fulfil this request.
+According to its own policy, the hub **MAY** or **MAY NOT** fulfill this request.

 The hub **MAY** discard some events for operational reasons.
 When the request contains a `Last-Event-ID` HTTP header or a `lastEventID` query parameter the hub **MUST** set a `Last-Event-ID` header on the HTTP response.
-The value of the `Last-Event-ID` response header **MUST** be the ID of the event preceding the first one sent to the subscriber, or the reserved value `earliest` if there is no preceding event (it happens when the hub history is empty, when the subscriber requests the earliest event or when the subscriber requests an event that doesn't exist).
+The value of the `Last-Event-ID` response header **MUST** be the ID of the event preceding the first one sent to the subscriber, or the reserved value `earliest` if there is no preceding event (it happens when the hub history is empty when the subscriber requests the earliest event or when the subscriber requests an event that doesn't exist).

-The subscriber **SHOULD NOT** assume that no events will be lost (it may happen, for example if the hub stores only a limited number of events in its history).
+The subscriber **SHOULD NOT** assume that no events will be lost (it may happen, for example, if the hub stores only a limited number of events in its history).
 In some cases (for instance when sending partial updates in the JSON Patch [@RFC6902] format, or when using the hub as an event store), updates lost can cause data lost.

-To detect if a data lost ocurred, the subscriber **CAN** compare the value of the `Last-Event-ID` response HTTP header with the last event ID it requested.
-In case of data lost, the subscriber **SHOULD** re-fetch the original topic.
+To detect if a data loss occurred, the subscriber **CAN** compare the value of the `Last-Event-ID` response HTTP header with the last event ID it requested.
+In case of data loss, the subscriber **SHOULD** re-fetch the original topic.

-Note: Native `EventSource` implementations don't give access to headers associated with the HTTP response, however polyfills and server-sent events clients in most programming languages allow it.
+Note: Native `EventSource` implementations don't give access to headers associated with the HTTP response, however, polyfills and server-sent events clients in most programming languages allow it.

 The hub **CAN** also specify the reconnection time using the `retry` key, as specified in the server-sent events format.

 # Active Subscriptions

 Mercure provides a mechanism to track active subscriptions.
-If the hub support this optional set of features, updates will be published when a subscription is created, or terminated, and a web API exposes the list of active subscriptions.
+If the hub supports this optional set of features, updates will be published when a subscription is created, or terminated, and a web API exposes the list of active subscriptions.

-Variables are templated and expanded in accordance with [@!RFC6570].
+Variables are templated and expanded following [@!RFC6570].

 ## Subscription Events